-Raised in Chicago, as the only child of an activist mother who instilled the value of civic participation, Ayanna understands the role that government should play in helping to lift up communities that are in need of the most help.
+Raised in Chicago as the only child of an activist mother who instilled in her the value of civic participation, Ayanna understands the role that government should play in helping to lift up communities that are in need of the most help.
 After her election to the Council in 2009, she successfully pursued the establishment of the Committee on Healthy Women, Families, and Communities.
 The Committee addresses causes that Ayanna has always been most devoted to: stabilizing families and communities, reducing and preventing violence and trauma, combating poverty, and addressing issues that disproportionately impact women and girls.

 Ayanna is intentional about engaging community voices in leading and informing policy by making sure they have a seat at the table.
-In her eight year tenure on the Council she has:
+In her eight-year tenure on the Council, she has:

 - Revised and mandated enforcement of a pregnant and parenting teen policy for Boston Public Schools to strengthen pathways to graduation and to reduce the dropout rate